ripionck/ripionck/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and building innovative solutions.
 Here are a few things about me:

 - 🔭 I’m currently learning **Data Structure and Algorithms** to advance my coding skills
-- 🌱 I’m currently learning **Django, MySQL, SQLite, PostgreSQL, JavaScript, HTML, and CSS**
+- 🌱 I’m currently learning **Python, Django, Django REST Framework, SQL, MySQL, SQLite, PostgreSQL, JavaScript, and React**
-- 👯 I’m looking to collaborate on projects related to web development and software engineering
+- 👯 I’m looking to collaborate on projects related to web development and software engineering.

 ### Goals for the Future

-- **2023 Target:** Learn Data Structures and Algorithms (DSA) ✅
+- **2023 Target:** Learn Basic Data Structures and Algorithms (DSA) ✅
 - **2024 Target:** Become a Full Stack Developer

 <h3 align="left">Connect with me:</h3>